Advice Content Types

 }

-Notes on the attribution objects:
+Notes on the [field]_attribution objects:

 • The range property's object contains the start, end, and length of the attribution.

-• The id property's value is the Variable ID, for cross-referencing the Variables list.
+• The id property's value is the Variable ID for cross-referencing the Variables list.

 Backlinks